Leaked Tihar videos: Sisodia says AAP leader Jain undergoing physiotherapy for spine injury | Politics

 - India

-Delhi Deputy Chief Minister Manish Sisodia on Saturday accused the BJP of leaking AAP minister Satyendar Jain's videos from Tihar jail here and claimed that he was undergoing physiotherapy for a spine injury.
-Accusing the saffron party of resorting to cheap theatrics, he said Jain, who is in judicial custody in a money laundering case, had fallen down in jail.
+The Enforcement Directorate (ED) had arrested Jain and two others on May 30 in a money laundering case based on a 2017 Central Bureau of Investigation FIR under the Prevention of Corruption Act.
+The minister has been accused of having laundered money through four companies allegedly linked to him. ''You (BJP) are doing all this because you are about to lose the elections.
+You have sensed defeat in the Gujarat and the MCD elections.
+You want to win the elections by making a mockery of Satyendar Jain's ailment.
+Nothing can be more indecent than this,'' Sisodia said and asserted that the AAP will emerge victorious in the polls.

+While the two-phase assembly elections in Gujarat are slated for December 1 and 5, the polls to the Municipal Corporation of Delhi (MCD) will be held on December 4.

-''He (Jain) had sustained an injury to his spine and even underwent two surgeries.
-The doctor had advised physiotherapy upon discharge and those videos show him getting physiotherapy,'' Sisodia asserted.
-Purported videos of Jain (58) lying on a bed and getting a foot massage in Tihar Jail here have gone viral on social media.
-The AAP leader can be seen reading some documents and a man in a white T-shirt massaging his legs in the video.
-Sisodia said his colleague has been lodged in a false case and that the Bharatiya Janata Party (BJP) was poking fun at Jain's illness. ''They (BJP) are losing the MCD and Gujarat polls and that is why they are resorting to such cheap theatrics.
-They should fight the polls to the Municipal Corporation of Delhi (MCD) on issues,'' he said.
+Purported videos of 58-year-old Jain lying on a bed and getting a foot massage in the Tihar jail here have gone viral on social media.
+In the clip, the AAP leader can be seen reading some documents and a man in a white T-shirt massaging his legs.
+There are also videos that show he is getting his head and back massaged.

-The senior AAP leader exuded confidence that the BJP could do whatever they want, but his party will emerge victorious.
-He went on to add that the Enforcement Directorate (ED) was directed by the court to not leak the video in question. ''Leaking the video is a violation of the court's direction,'' Sisodia added.
-Latching onto the videos, the BJP questioned AAP supremo and Chief Minister Arvind Kejriwal's 'silence' in the matter. ''The Aam Aadmi Party (AAP) has become the 'Spa and Massage Party','' BJP spokesperson Gaurav Bhatia said citing the videos and challenged Kejriwal to explain Jain's conduct in jail.
+The videos have intensified the war of words between the BJP and the AAP ahead of the polls in Gujarat and the national capital.

+Latching onto the videos, the BJP questioned AAP national convener and Delhi Chief Minister Arvind Kejriwal's ''silence'' on the matter.

+Sisodia said despite the court instructing the ED to ensure that the video is not leaked, it happened.

+''The court had instructed the ED to ensure that this video should not be leaked.
+Yet the video was leaked to give effect to BJP's conspiracy to make a mockery of Jain's ailment.
+This is willful disobedience of the court's order.
+We will take action on this separately,'' he said.

 Earlier this week, a Tihar jail superintendent was suspended for alleged involvement in providing special treatment to Jain in the prison.
-The ED had claimed in a court here that Jain was getting special treatment inside the Tihar jail.
-PTI SLB SRY SRY
+The ED had claimed in a court here that Jain was getting special treatment inside the prison.
+PTI SLB SLB ANB ANB

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)